Wilbur Soot: Livestreaming

-Gold also actively live streams on Twitch, where, as of June 2024, he has amassed over 4.6 million followers, making him the 40th most-followed channel on the platform.
+Gold also live streams on Twitch, where, as of June 2024, he has amassed over 4.6 million followers, making him the 51st-most-followed channel on the platform.

-In 2020, Gold joined the roleplay-focused Minecraft server The Dream SMP, run by eponymous YouTuber Dream.
-There, Gold founded the fictional nation of L'Manberg and eventually became a lead writer for the server's stories and folklore Gold has competed in multiple Minecraft tournaments, including MC Championships and Minecraft Monday.
+In 2020, Gold joined the roleplay-focused Minecraft server Dream SMP, run by eponymous YouTuber Dream.
+There, Gold founded the fictional nation of L'manberg and eventually became a lead writer for the server's stories and lore.
+Gold has competed in multiple Minecraft tournaments, including MC Championship and Minecraft Monday.

 On 4 August 2022, TommyInnit announced a book he and Gold had been writing called TommyInnit Says...The Quote Book.
 The book was released on 13 October 2022.
 The proceeds from the book were donated to the Sarcoma Foundation of America in honour of late Minecraft YouTuber Technoblade.

 Musical career

 Solo artist

-Gold released his first single, "The 'Nice Guy' Ballad", in January 2018.
-Gold first charted with his sixth single, "Your New Boyfriend", released in December 2020, which peaked on the UK Singles Chart at number 65.
+In 2018, Gold began his music career by releasing comedy songs and covers on YouTube.
+His first comedy song, "The 'Nice Guy' Ballad", was uploaded in January 2018.
+Venturing into more serious music, Gold released the EP Maybe I Was Boring on SoundCloud and Bandcamp, in December 2019, composed of songs that "didn't fit the vibe" of Your City Gave Me Asthma. followed by his debut solo album, Your City Gave Me Asthma, in June 2020, as a surprise release.
+The album was originally supposed to release with 8 songs, however Gold scrapped the 4th track, "Screensaver", before publishing.
+Gold first charted with his sixth comedy song, "Your New Boyfriend", released in December 2020, which peaked on the UK Singles Chart at number 65.
 The song also appeared on the UK Indie Chart and the Irish Singles Chart, where it peaked at numbers 10 and 100, respectively.
 Gold has also appeared on several artist charts, including Billboard's Emerging Artists Chart and Rolling Stone's Top Breakthrough Chart.
-Gold's seventh single "Soft Boy" came out in September 2022.
+Gold's seventh comedy song "Soft Boy" came out in September 2022.
+Gold released his second solo studio album, Mammalian Sighing Reflex, in November 2023.